ESTATE PLANNING GUIDE

 Schedules allow you to give items of sentimental value to whomever you choose.
 The schedules can be used to give away anything except for cash and real property.
 People commonly use these documents to give away jewelry, china, pictures, paintings, wedding rings, card collections, or even valuable jerseys of your favorite player (especially when signed by such player).
 In our office we will notarize this document for you and you can fill it in at your leisure.
 It will be valid anytime thereafter.

 What is guardianship?

 Guardianship is one of the most important documents of an estate plan.
-If you have little ones (minors), this document allows you to choose caretakers of your children until they are the age of 18.
+If you have little ones (minors), this document allows you to choose caretakers for your children until they are the age of 18.
 A guardian like a beneficiary can be anyone in the world.
 When your child turns 18, the guardianship will automatically fall off.
 This provision is the one most parents care about and is extremely important.

 WHAT KINDS OF ESTATE PLANS ARE AVAILABLE?